-Most babies slow to grow catch up by early teensFebruary 25th, 2013 in Pediatrics /
+Most babies slow to grow catch up by early teensFebruary 25, 2013 in Medicine & Health / Pediatrics

 New parents are pleased when their baby gains weight as expected, but if the rate of weight gain is slow parents can become worried and concerned about their child's future size.